 Soil & Transplanting

-This plant is tolerant to almost all soil types but grows best in sandy, light soil with a proper drainage system.
+This plant is tolerant to almost all soil types but grows best in sandy, light well drained soil with a proper drainage system.

 Alkaline soil or clay soils are ideal, but grows well in acidic soil without supplemental fertilizer.

 Make sure to add mulch around the root zone to maintain a cool soil temperature during the summer season, and to protect the roots from freezing during the winter season.

 It’s best to regularly prune Alyogyne Hakeifolia, especially the mature shrubs.

 Severe pruning of Hibiscus in the late summer season will not prevent spring growth but instead gives the plant an attractive shape.